Keywords for success

 Empathy is the ability to walk in another person’s shoes.
 As a coach, a parent, or a leader of any kind, one of the most important things that you can feel for one of your “teammates” is empathy.
 If someone believes that you can identify with their situation and understand their feelings, they are more apt to trust you, which leads to faster responses to situations and better conclusions.

 Enthusiasm is a great interest or excitement.
 When you are enthusiastic, you are a catalyst to those around you.
-Your unabashed love and emotion for what you are doing is contagious.
+Your unabashed love and emotion for what you are doing are contagious.

 The persistent pursuit of excellence determines winners, not the score of the game.
 To be excellent, you must be yourself.
 Do the very best that you can do.
 In giving your best every day, improvement will come naturally.
 Giving your all makes you better; it’s that simple.